getify/Functional-Light-JS/manuscript/ch4.md

 }
 ```

-`words(..)` splits of a string into an array of words. `unique(..)` takes a list of words and filters it to not have any repeat words in it.
+`words(..)` splits a string into an array of words. `unique(..)` takes a list of words and filters it to not have any repeat words in it.

 To use these two utilities to analyze a string of text: